 Modern computer operating systems can handle this job well, and I’ve posted separately on how to format SD cards on Mac using the built-in Disk Utility app.
-The advantages of that method are that it’s using tools already available in the operating system and it works for any kind of storage volume connected to your computer.
+The advantages of that method are that it’s using tools already available in the operating system, and it works for any kind of storage volume connected to your computer.
 The downsides are that there are more choices, which means more complications and places where things can get messed up.

 In fact, the SD Association goes so far as to recommend against [PDF] using the tools in your computer’s operating system:

 It is strongly recommended to use the SD Memory Card Formatter to format SD/SDHC/SDXC Cards rather than using formatting tools provided with individual operating systems.
-In general, formatting tools provided with operating systems can format various storage media including SD/SDHC/SDXC Cards, but it may not be optimized for SD/SDHC/SDXC Cards and it may result in lower performance.
+In general, formatting tools provided with operating systems can format various storage media, including SD/SDHC/SDXC Cards, but it may not be optimized for SD/SDHC/SDXC Cards, and it may result in lower performance.

-The SD Association makes available its own app that is designed to perfectly implement their own specifications for SD and microSD cards–they are the ones that set the specifications, after all.
+The SD Association makes available its own app that is designed to perfectly implement its own specifications for SD and microSD cards–they are the ones that set the specifications, after all.
 Whether the card is SDHC or SDXC, the SD Card Formatter will make sure it’s formatted correctly and ready for use.
 And the filesystem will be optimized for its intended use on an SD card rather than, say, an old-school magnetic hard drive.

 The app is called SD Card Formatter, and it’s available in Mac and Windows versions.
 It’s free, and you can find it on the SD Association’s website.